U.S. Route 1 in Florida: The Keys

 US 1 runs through Marathon as a four-lane road.
 After Key Vaca, the road becomes two-lane once more and runs through Fat Deer Key, where it forms the northern boundary of the city of Key Colony Beach.
 It then continues wholly in Marathon through Long Point Key, Crawl Key, and Grassy Key.
 The road then crosses to Little Conch Key and then Conch Key, both part of the Duck Key district.
 US 1 then crosses to and traverses Long Key, which is mostly unincorporated except for the city of Layton, which the highway passes through.
 The road then reaches Craig Key, and then the village of Islamorada including Lower Matecumbe Key, Tea Table Key, Upper Matecumbe Key, and Windley Key.
 US 1 crosses a drawbridge onto Plantation Key, where it expands to four lanes and then leaves Islamorada as it crosses to Key Largo.
 Immediately the Overseas Highway enters Tavernier, where it temporarily splits into a pair of one-way roads through the community.
 Soon, the road enters the community of Key Largo, which also features another pair of one-way roads.
 At the northern end of the Key Largo district, about two-thirds of the way along the island, US 1 intersects County Road 905 (CR 905), which offers an alternative route out of the Keys via North Key Largo and the Card Sound Bridge.
 Signage approaching the intersection directs northbound motorists to take this alternative route if the lights on it are flashing.
 US 1 swings to the northwest, forms the southern boundary of North Key Largo, and becomes a two-lane divided road after the intersection.
-After crossing the Jewfish Creek Bridge (where it enters unincorporated Monroe County again) and traveling along Cross Key, US 1 crosses Manatee Creek, along with the Miami-Dade County boundary, and reaches the mainland.
+After crossing the Jewfish Creek Bridge (where it enters unincorporated Monroe County again) and traveling along Cross Key, US 1 crosses Manatee Creek, along with the Miami-Dade County boundary, and reaches the mainland, marking the northern end of the Overseas Highway.